iskanred/iu-ca-course/README.md

 # CA1-course
-All work for the Computer Architecture course (Innopolis Univerrsity Bachelor program 1st year)
+All work for the Computer Architecture course (Innopolis University Bachelor program 1st year)